 Interior Design.
-The program in Interior Design is accredited by the Foundation for Interior Design Education Research, the national accrediting agency.
-The five-year curriculum emphasizes design process, technical skill development, problem solving, and the management skills needed to work in collaboration with the allied design professions.
+The School of Design is accredited by the Foundation for Interior Design Education Research, the national accrediting agency.
+The four-year curriculum emphasizes design process, technical skill development, problem solving, and the management skills needed to work in collaboration with the allied design professions.
 The goal of interior design is to create high-quality environments for human use.